Disco: 1960s–1974: Precursors and early disco music

 Early disco was dominated by record producers and labels such as Salsoul Records (Ken, Stanley, and Joseph Cayre), West End Records (Mel Cheren), Casablanca (Neil Bogart), and Prelude (Marvin Schlachter).
 The genre was also shaped by Tom Moulton, who wanted to extend the enjoyment of dance songs — thus creating the extended mix or "remix", going from a three-minute 45 rpm single to the much longer 12" record.
 Other influential DJs and remixers who helped to establish what became known as the "disco sound" included David Mancuso, Nicky Siano, Shep Pettibone, Larry Levan, Walter Gibbons, and Chicago-based Frankie Knuckles.
 Frankie Knuckles was not only an important disco DJ; he also helped to develop house music in the 1980s.

-Disco hit the television airwaves as part of the music/dance variety show Soul Train in 1971 hosted by Don Cornelius, then Marty Angelo's Disco Step-by-Step Television Show in 1975, Steve Marcus's Disco Magic/Disco 77, Eddie Rivera's Soap Factory, and Merv Griffin's Dance Fever, hosted by Deney Terrio, who is credited with teaching actor John Travolta to dance for his role in the film Saturday Night Fever, as well as DANCE, based out of Columbia, South Carolina.
+Disco hit the television airwaves as part of the music/dance variety show Soul Train in 1971 hosted by Don Cornelius, then Marty Angelo's Disco Step-by-Step Television Show in 1975, Steve Marcus's Disco Magic/Disco 77, Eddie Rivera's Soap Factory, and Merv Griffin's Dance Fever, hosted by Deney Terrio, who is credited with teaching actor John Travolta to dance for his role in the film Saturday Night Fever (1977), as well as DANCE, based out of Columbia, South Carolina.

 In 1974, New York City's WPIX-FM premiered the first disco radio show.

 Early disco culture in the United States

 In the 1970s, the key counterculture of the 1960s, the hippie movement, was fading away.
 The economic prosperity of the previous decade had declined, and unemployment, inflation, and crime rates had soared.
 Political issues like the backlash from the Civil Rights Movement culminating in the form of race riots, the Vietnam War, the assassinations of Dr. Martin Luther King Jr. and John F. Kennedy, and the Watergate scandal, left many feeling disillusioned and hopeless.
 The start of the '70s was marked by a shift in the consciousness of the American people: the rise of the feminist movement, identity politics, gangs, etc. very much shaped this era.
 Disco music and disco dancing provided an escape from negative social and economic issues.
-The non-partnered dance style of disco music allowed people of all races and sexual orientations to enjoy the dancefloor atmosphere.
+Yet, Bench Ansfield argues that disco also reflected those social currents: for instance, in the genre's frequent reference to fire and heat during a decade when American cities were burning down en masse.

 In Beautiful Things in Popular Culture, Simon Frith highlights the sociability of disco and its roots in 1960s counterculture.
 "The driving force of the New York underground dance scene in which disco was forged was not simply that city's complex ethnic and sexual culture but also a 1960s notion of community, pleasure and generosity that can only be described as hippie", he says.
 "The best disco music contained within it a remarkably powerful sense of collective euphoria."

+The non-partnered dance style of disco music allowed people of all races and sexual orientations to enjoy the dancefloor atmosphere.